ministryofjustice/laa-apply-for-legal-aid/docs/puffing_billy_recording.md

 ## Setup

 ### Legal Framework API
-This service is explictly called from javascript to search for proceedings and organisations.
+This service is explicitly called from javascript to search for proceedings and organisations.
 Therefore we must ensure `.env.test` has `LEGAL_FRAMEWORK_API_HOST` pointing to staging environment.

 ## Stubbing
 While it is possible to record and playback requests, using puffing-billy, in a manner similar to vcr, stubbing a request is the preferred option.
 To add a stub you should add or extend helper methods in the `features/support/puffing_billy_helper.rb` and then call that in a cucumber step definition that will make the call you wish to stub.